|Home||FOIA Staff||Request Form||Record Archive Types||How to Obtain Records|

-Policies, procedures, responsibilities, and standards for test and evaluation mission; implements the policies and procedures contained in Department of Defense directives, instructions, and manuals regarding test and evaluation; includes test and evaluation policy, guidance, and responsibilities for systems acquired in support of information management and research and developement series regulations; discusses activities such as developmental and operational test and evaluation; Test and Evaluation Master Plan; critical operational issues and criteria; software test and evaluation; models and simulations in support of test and evaluation; test support packages; and instrumentation, targets, and threat simulators.
+Policies, procedures, responsibilities, and standards for test and evaluation mission; implements the policies and procedures contained in Department of Defense directives, instructions, and manuals regarding test and evaluation; includes test and evaluation policy, guidance, and responsibilities for systems acquired in support of information management and research and development series regulations; discusses activities such as developmental and operational test and evaluation; Test and Evaluation Master Plan; critical operational issues and criteria; software test and evaluation; models and simulations in support of test and evaluation; test support packages; and instrumentation, targets, and threat simulators.

 Instructing personnel in performing military functions, tasks, and exercises involving units to increase their combat readiness.
 Included are basic training, individual training, and military techniques; doctrines and tactics; and on-the-job training (OJT) for military or civilian personnel, such as supervisory, management, first aid, security, recognition, and physical fitness.
 Also see Schools.

 Items of the uniform and insignia worn by soldiers, including the materials, design, manner, and occasions for wearing.
 Uniforms and allowances for civilians whose special positions or duties require wearing a uniform.

 UTILIZATION AND DISPOSAL OF SUPPLIES AND EQUIPMENT

 Reporting, using, screening, redistributing, and disposing of excess, surplus, and foreign excess personal property.